SLASSCOM/slasscom-visual-design-and-multimedia-curriculum/graphic-design/designing-for-social-media.md

 <dt>Assignment Duration</dt>
 <dd>120 mins</dd>
 </dl>
 ### Assignment description

-Form a team and design a brand for any service you can think of and create the following assets
+Form a team and design a brand for any service you can think of and create the following assets.

 1. Facebook cover page, logo and one sample image post
 2. Instagram profile pic/logo and 2 sample story posts and 1 sample feed post